foqueiroz/arcdocs.github.io/book/useage/batchjob.md

   - The wall clock time (amount of real time needed by the job).
 This parameter must be specified, failure to include this parameter will result in an error message.
   - Required
 * - `-l h_vmem=memory`
   - Sets the limit of virtual memory required per core.
 If you require more memory than 1GB/process you must specify this flag. e.g. `-l h_vmem=12G` will request 12GB memory.
-The maxium memory that can be requested for a shared memory job is the sum of the processes requested and the virtual memory requested that must be equal to or less than the amount available in a single node.
+The maximum memory that can be requested for a shared memory job is the total of the processes requested multiplied by the virtual memory requested per core, and this must be equal to or less than the amount available in a single node.
   - 1G
 * - `-pe smp np`
-  - Specifies the shared memory parallel environment for parallel programs using OpenMP. `np` is the number of cores to be used by the parallel job.
-The number maximum number of cores that can be requested for shared memory jobs is limited by the number of cores available in a single node.
+  - Specifies the shared memory parallel environment for parallel programs using OpenMP/threads. `np` is the number of cores to be used by the parallel job.
+The maximum number of cores that can be requested for shared memory jobs is limited by the number of cores available in a single node.
   - 1
 * - `-pe ib np`
   - Specifies the parallel environment for parallel programs using MPI, `np` is the number of cores to be used by the parallel job.